 The storage period depends on the purposes or app features for which your data has been stored.
-When determining the storage period, the RKI takes into account the latest scientific findings on the incubation period (up to 14 days) as well as on how long there is a risk of an infected person infecting someone else after the end of the incubation period.
+When determining the storage period, the RKI takes into account the latest scientific findings on the incubation period (i.e. the period between exposure to infection and the appearance of the first symptoms, which is up to 14 days) as well as on how long there is a risk of an infected person infecting someone else after the end of the incubation period.
 Unless otherwise specified under Section 6, the following storage periods apply: